Accounts Receivable Factoring: Your Guide to Financing Invoices

 |Verification||A “spot check” way for the factor to prevent fraud: behind the scenes, the factoring company will verify that an invoice is real and the customer has the right payment address||Very little impact – the customer is “blind” to fact that a factor is involved|

-- Save time and hassle: A bank’s process requires lots of paperwork and time for small business loan, but most factoring companies can get you a decision and money within several days, and with less paperwork.
+- Save time and hassle: A bank’s process requires lots of paperwork and time for a small business loan, but most factoring companies can get you a decision and money within several days and with less paperwork.

 - Speed: Factors can put the cash in your bank within 24 hours – and some can do this same-day via a wire transfer.

 - Poor or no credit is OK: Businesses with poor credit can get funding even when they don’t qualify for other types of financing since factoring is based on the quality of your customers’ credit — not only your own credit or business history.

 - Your bank balance doesn’t matter: Small businesses can get funding since factoring provides a line of credit based on sales, not your company’s current cash.